davidlonjon/ansible-lemp/README.md

-# Ansible LEMP setup for Vagrant
+# Ansible LEMP setup

-Allows to setup a lamp server using ansible.
+Allows to setup a LEMP server using Ansible.
 This is for development machine (on vagrant for example) only.

 It will install: